mivuzu/RV32I-CPU/README.md

 This is a simple RISC-V core I am developing as a personal side project.
 As it stands it only supports the base integer ISA, hence the name.
 Memory-ordering and environment instructions (`fence`, `fence.tso`, `pause`, `ecall`, `ebreak`) are effetively treated as a `nop`, as are all unknown intructions with the expection of zero instructions, more on that later.

-The microarchitecture, right now, is a pipelined model with 5 stages, very simple branch prediction, size-configurable memory at compile time (8kB to 425kB), and a 25MHz clock (higher frequencies can be achieved with smaller memory sizes, but for 425kB that is roughly Fmax.
-Clocks can be swapped be changing 2 lines in `src/main.v`, I trust you'll easily tell after opening it)
+The microarchitecture, right now, is a pipelined model with 5 stages, very simple branch prediction, size-configurable memory at compile time (8kB to 425kB), and a 25MHz clock.
+Higher frequencies can be achieved with smaller memory sizes, but for 425kB that is roughly Fmax.
+Clocks can be easily swapped be changing 2 lines in `src/main.v`, I trust you'll easily tell which after opening it.

 I haven't extensively tested it, however all I've thrown at it works as expected.
 ## Build & Run